STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Experiments

-\textbf{Performance Comparison on MPI-INF-3DHP.} To validate the generalizability of our proposed framework, we tested it on the MPI-INF-3DHP dataset, known for its complex backgrounds.
-Given the shorter video sequences, we configured the number of input frames at 9, 27, and 81, respectively.
-Detailed performance comparisons are presented in Table \ref{tab:table4}.
-Consistent with the results observed on Human3.6M, the optimal performance is achieved when the frame count is set to 81, achieving PCK of 98.8, AUC of 84.1, and P1 error of 19.2mm.
-This performance surpasses the current state-of-the-art model by 0.1 in PCK and 0.2 in AUC.
-These findings highlight the efficacy of the proposed method in handling scenarios of increased complexity.
+\textbf{Performance Comparison on MPI-INF-3DHP.} To assess the generalizability of our proposed framework, we tested it on the MPI-INF-3DHP dataset, which is known for its challenging backgrounds.
+Given the shorter video sequences, we configured the number of input frames to be 9, 27, and 81, respectively.
+Detailed performance comparisons are provided in Table \ref{tab:table4}.
+As observed in the results on Human3.6M, the optimal performance is achieved with 81 frames, reaching a PCK of 98.8, AUC of 84.1, and P1 error of 19.2 mm.
+This performance outperforms the current state-of-the-art model by 0.1 in PCK and 0.2 in AUC.
+These results underscore the effectiveness of the proposed method in handling more complex scenarios.
+In our experiments, the MPI-INF-3DHP dataset primarily consists of complex outdoor scenes, with a focus on evaluating the accuracy of algorithm results.
+The experimental findings show that the accuracy metrics, AUC and PCK, outperform SOTA methods, including MotionAGFormer.
+On the other hand, for the precision metric MPJPE, comparisons on the Human3.6M dataset are more extensive, and our method’s MPJPE and P-MPJPE metrics outperform MotionAGFormer.

 \textit{2) Qualitative Results:}